Beginning with Respect for You

 Our Mission

-Central Vermont Council on Aging (CVCOA) is the leading expert and advocate in healthy aging for Central Vermonters.
+As the leading expert and advocate in healthy aging for Central Vermonters, our mission is to support Central Vermonters to age with dignity and choice.
 At CVCOA, we respect the wishes of aging persons to age at home, remain healthy, and stay active and connected to the communities they know and love.
 We offer programs and services for people age 60+, caregivers, and their families.
-Our mission is to support Central Vermonters to age with dignity and choice.
 We're grateful to all sponsors and donors who support this mission.

 Our Tasty Bites video and recipe series teaches you how to make inexpensive, nutritious recipes that feed one or two people in just a few minutes!